Noisy Beeping Networks: Introduction

 We show how to perform any task that takes $R$ rounds assuming a noiseless beeping network on a \emph{noisy} beeping network, with a multiplicative overhead of $O(\log n +\log R)$ in the round complexity ($n$ is the number of nodes) with high probability, i.e., with a polynomially small failure probability.
-We further argue that this overhead is tight for short protocols ($R=\poly (n)$) as there is a task that has a lower bound of $\Omega(\log n)$, compared to the noiseless task.
+We further argue that this overhead is tight for general simulations in the regime of $R=n^{O(1)}$, as there is a task that has a lower bound of $\Omega(\log n)$ in its overhead, compared to the noiseless task.

-\begin{theorem}[main, informal] Given any network of $n$ nodes in arbitrary topology and given any protocol $\pi$ of length~$R$ rounds in the beeping model (with or without collision detection), $\pi$ can be simulated in a noisy beeping network (without collision detection) in $R \cdot O(\log n+\log R)$ rounds with probability at least $1-2^{-\Omega(\log n+\log R)}$. \end{theorem}
+\begin{theorem}[main, informal] Given any network of $n$ nodes in an arbitrary topology and given any protocol $\pi$ of length~$R$ rounds in the beeping model (with or without collision detection), $\pi$ can be simulated in a \textbf{noisy} beeping network (without collision detection) in $R \cdot O(\log n+\log R)$ rounds with a probability of at least $1-2^{-\Omega(\log n+\log R)}$. \end{theorem}

+In the above, simulating a protocol $\pi$ (designed for model~$A$) in model~$B$ means that when running the simulation in model~$B$, the parties end up with a valid transcript of some instance of running $\pi$ in model $A$.
+Our theorem applies to both deterministic and random protocols.
+See further details in Section~\ref{sec:prelim}.

 The simulation result of Theorem~\ref{thm:main} leads to exciting outcomes.
-In particular, it gives fast algorithms for computing coloring, MIS, and leader election over noisy beeping networks (See Section~\ref{sec:applicaitons} for full details).
-In particular, we show how to perform coloring in $O(\Delta \log n + \log^2n)$ rounds.
-This follows by emulating a $B_{cd}L$ coloring protocol by~\cite{CMRZ19}.
-Surprisingly, a lower bound of $\Omega(n \log n)$ for coloring a clique of size~$n$ \emph{in the $BL$ model} is given by~\cite{CMT17}.
+For instance, it gives fast algorithms for computing coloring, MIS, and leader election over noisy beeping networks (Section~\ref{sec:applicaitons}).
+In particular, we show how to perform coloring in $O(\Delta \log n + \log^2n)$ rounds, where $\Delta$~is the maximum degree of the network.
+We obtain this result by emulating the coloring protocol of Casteigts et al.~\cite{CMRZ19} via the method of Theorem~\ref{thm:main}.
+Surprisingly, Chlebus et al.~\cite{CMT17} prove a lower bound of $\Omega(n \log n)$ rounds for coloring\footnote{Note that the lower bound in~\cite{CMT17} regards coloring a clique with $n$ colors, while the scheme in~\cite{CMRZ19} uses $O(\Delta+\log n)$ colors, which is an easier task.
+However, given an $O(\Delta+\log n)$-coloring of the clique, one can perform a standard color reduction in~$O(\Delta+\log n)=O(n)$ rounds which yields an $n$-coloring of the clique.} a clique of size~$n$ \emph{in the $BL$ model}.
 This implies that our noise-resilient simulation is tight in this case since the $BL_\eps$ model is weaker than the~$BL$ model.